-Shelter at Zambarano reportedly set to close in late June
+Shelter at Zambarano set to close in late June

-BURRILLVILLE – A facility providing living space for dozens of unhoused Rhode Islanders over the past year and a half will close its doors on Monday, June 30, according to a resident who says she was informed of the plan this week.
+BURRILLVILLE – A facility providing living space for dozens of unhoused Rhode Islanders over the past year and a half will close its doors on Monday, June 30, according to the state Department of Housing.

-Asked to conform that the Tri-County Community Action Agency family campus at Zambarano Hospital is slated to close once a lease on the cottages used for the shelter runs out, an official from the Rhode Island Department of Housing said a statement will be issued on the matter.
+The Tri-County Community Action Agency family campus at Zambarano Hospital is slated to close once a lease on the cottages used for the shelter runs out, an official from the department said in a statement on the matter.

 The facility, which opened in October of 2023, features space for around 50 people, and has reportedly served as living quarters for at least 25 children in recent months.